 receive cards with both hands also.
 Be sure to look at the card and not just pocket it.
 Never

-put it in your pants pocket and sit on it in front of them.
+fold it, put it in your pants pocket, or sit on it in front of them.

 It is polite to put "-san" after anothers name, or "-chan" after a young girls name,